fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/filter-chart-data-using-fusioncharts-net.md

 * Contains
 * Ends with

 In this article, we will create a chart by applying couple of filter operations to a tabular data.
-To start with let's will create a simple chart showcasing Global Online sales of a SuperStore.
+To start with let's will create a simple chart showcasing Global online sales of a SuperStore.
 Let's create the chart using the tabular table shown below:

-> In the chart, **Country** Column will be represented using x-axis whereas **Sales** column will be represented in the y-axis.
+> In the chart, **Order Date** Column will be represented using x-axis whereas **Sales** column will be represented in the y-axis.

 Order Date | Country | Sales
 ---|---|---